stan-playground/postgres-airflow-superset/instruction.md

 ```
 name - from step "Create a Docker Network"
 see IP in postgres part (below)

-port 5432 🚧
+port 5432

-login-pw - from step with "docker exec -it superset"
+login-pw - from step with "docker exec -it superset" (nornally, admin/admin)

 ## Step 4.
 Postgres